AADavin/Zombi/README.md

 We will not change the default parameters set to simulate DNA sequences.

      cp ./Parameters/SequenceParameters.tsv ./EXAMPLE_1/SequenceParameters.tsv
-     python3 simuLyon.py S ./EXAMPLE_1/GenomeParameters.tsv ./EXAMPLE_1/
+     python3 simuLyon.py S ./EXAMPLE_1/SequenceParameters.tsv ./EXAMPLE_1/

 ### **Output** ###

 ##### Mode T

-*WholeTree:* The whole species tree including the dead lineages, in newick format
+*WholeTree.nwk* The whole species tree including the dead lineages, in newick format

-*ExtantTree:* The surviving species tree, in newick format
+*ExtantTree.nwk* The surviving species tree, in newick format

-*ParametersLog.tsv*: Parameters used to run the simulation

-*SpeciesTreeEvents.tsv*: Events (speciation and extinction) taking place in the species tree
+*Events.tsv*: Events (speciation and extinction) taking place in the species tree

-*LineagesInTime.tsv*: Lineages alive in each unit of time (**I have to change the format to make it more efficient**)

 #### Mode G

-*Complete genomes*: A folder with one file per node of the species tree.
+*Genomes*: A folder with one file per node of the species tree.
 Each file contains information about the genome composition.

-*CompleteGenomes*: A folder with one file per node of the species tree.
-Each file contains information about the genome composition.
+*Gene_families*: A folder with one file per gene family.
+Each file contains information about the events taking place in that gene family.
+There are 3 fields.

+* **1. Time**: The time at which the event takes place
+* **2. Event**: The type of event that takes place in a given time (S, E, D, T, L, I, C, O and F. F stands for Final, meaning that the gene arrived *alive* till the end of the run)
+* **3. Nodes**: Some more information about the kind of event:

+* **S, D and T**: 6 fields separated by semicolons.
+This can be better understood looking at the picture:

+[logo]: https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 2"

+* **L, I, C and O**: 2 fields separated by semicolons.
+First, the species tree branch where the event takes place and second, the identifier of the gene affected

 *EventsPerBranch*: A folder with one file per branch of the species tree.
 Each file contains information about the events taking place in that branch.
-There are 4 fields.
+There are 3 fields.

 1. Time: The time at which the event takes place
 2. Event: The type of event that takes place in a given time (Duplication D, Losses L, ArrivingTransfer AT, LeavingTransfer LT, Inversions I, Translocations C and Originations O)